 Once in munix mode, the CO will run two preconfigured scripts.
 The fips_rmcerts script will perform a set of commands that will remove server certificates and CSPs for FIPS-Approved use.
 The next script, fips_block_munix, will block access to the CLI when the system is in the munix mode of operation.
-Once this script has completed, the system will restart back into server mode and prompt for mgradmin to login.
+Once this script is has completed, the system will restart back into server mode and prompt for mgradmin to login.

 The last step to ensure the Control Center is running in a FIPS-Approved mode of operation is to block access to all OS-level accounts except for mgradmin (CO).
-At the login prompt, the CO will login as mgradmin then execute the command "su sso" to login under the sso user account.
+At the login prompt, the CO will login then login once more as the sso user using the su sso command.
 As sso, the CO will run the script fips_lock_accounts, which will run a set of commands to block OS-level access to root and all other users.
-Once the script has finished, the CO will log out as user sso, then reboot the module.
+Once the script has finished, the CO will log out of sso, then reboot the module.

 The module is now running in a FIPS-Approved mode of operation.
 To verify this, the CO may try to login as another user and may try to force the CLI in munix mode.
-The certificates must also be reestablished by the GUI for remote firewall management.
+The certificates must also be reestablished by the Firewall Control Center Client Application for remote firewall management.